 Again, sometimes I look at my frustration and my personal struggle with sin in my own life and I think, "How can God use me to make a difference in anyone's life when I am such a sinner myself”?

-–-Living out God’s Grace when I still struggle with my sin
+–-Living out God’s Grace when I still struggle sin

 Recently, I had to text another pastor’s wife and apologize for a sin I had committed against her...it is being humble.
 Oh, how I cried afterword because yes, it’s embarrassing to admit sin, yet, I also cried because God’s Grace is so evident when forgiveness is freely offered…not only from God, but from that dear lady.

-–-Living out God’s Grace when I still get upset with my husband
+–-Living out God’s Grace when I get upset with my husband

 It is saying to my poor husband when he gets the brunt of my frustrations, "I’m sorry, will you please forgive me?
 I will try not to do it again.
 What can I do to make it right?"
 And it is sharing God’s amazing grace in my response to the conviction of my sin…and how God helped me make it right.

-–-Living out God’s Grace when I get so full of anxiety and fear
+–-Living out God’s Grace when I am full of anxiety and fear

 I so easily lose sight of the Lord and fail to completely trust Him, Am I still willing to share how I learned about Jesus in my journey of learning to trust Him more...?

 Let me give you an example of my own weakness: Fear and anxiety has been a real struggle for me these last 7 weeks.
 I somehow contracted scabies and my world spiraled down in fear.
 I would pray and put it in God’s hands...and then I would immediately take it back.
 It was such a battle.
-On one of the harder days, I went to Psalm 91 and spent time in the comfort of this passage:
+On one of the harder days, I went to Psalm 91:

 From my journal, dated 9-24-2017: